18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 ## Ability to participate

-Partner participation is essential to our [UX team's principle]({{site.baseurl}}/our-approach/values-and-principles) of training design advocates.
+Partner participation is essential to our [team's principle]({{site.baseurl}}/our-approach/values-and-principles) of training design advocates.
 But just because an agency enters into an agreement with 18F doesn’t mean we take their ongoing participation as a given—we actively work to engage our partners at every step of the way.

 At a high level, to encourage participation we: